 When you are submitting a claim, make sure you include detailed and accurate statements about your lost wages.
 If any of the supporting documents are incomplete or inaccurate, your lost wages claim could be denied.

 When you submit your claim, make sure to attach the following supporting documents as evidence:

 While simply submitting your recent paystubs can serve as evidence, it may not be sufficient to collect lost wages.
-Making a lost wages claim involves complex calculation and legal issues regarding your medical condition.
-To get the compensation you deserve, get a free claim evaluation from an experienced attorney in your area today.
+Making a lost wages claim can involve complex legal issues regarding your medical condition.
+To get the compensation you deserve, consult with an experienced car accident attorney near you.

 Contact a qualified auto accident attorney to make sure your rights are protected.